preprio/nuxt-complete-starter/README.md

 # Nuxt 3 Starter

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the [Complete guide to Nuxt and Prepr personalization](https://docs.prepr.io/connecting-front-end-apps/nuxt-complete-guide) to learn more.

 [Stackblitz demo](https://stackblitz.com/edit/nuxt-starter-prepr-cms)